VeriFactu Guide

 Error checking

-For the VeriFactu case, we implemented our exhaustive validations based on the specifications published by the AEAT.
-In case any error is detected by our system at creation time, the tax report will not be created, and therefore not sent to AEAT.
+For the VeriFactu case, there are exhaustive validations based on the specifications published by the AEAT.
+If there is a validation error the tax report will not be created, and therefore will not be sent to the AEAT.
 You'll receive a 422: Unprocessable Entity response with all errors in JSON format.
-You'll have to correct the errors and try o create the tax report again.
+You'll have to correct the errors and create a new tax report.

 Cancel a Tax Report